Don’t Let Menopause Get The Best Of You!

 - Eat a balanced bedtime snack (such as berries and cream or ½ apple with nut butter)

 As a result of poor sleep, the sugar cravings increase, and the possibility of weight gain in menopause is even greater.
+Sleep is a tricky issue and we have many resources to help you problem-solve getting a good night’s sleep.

 Exercise as you are able.
 Start with a 30-minute walk three times a week and build up to include strength training and flexibility exercises.